 Mired with heavy thoughts and overthinking it becomes harder to decipher the words in our hearts.

 This piece shows a woman looking down to one side.
 Words drip down her, mostly worn off.
 Her head is filled with a brain made of crumped paper and tangled black yarn threads.
-Golden thunderbolts strike the side of the head, cracking it open
+Golden thunderbolts stretch from this cloud of unwanted thoughts and strike the side of the head.

-A hand extends holding a bowl filled with a heart struck through with a broken pencil, out drips a golden ichor.
+A hand extends holding a bowl filled with a heart struck through with a broken pencil.
+From the wound drips a golden ichor.

 In the making ....